Cart 0

 Scam Assistance

 Regardless of whether you purchased a replica item locally or overseas, you are entitled by law to a refund of your purchase; the sale of counterfeit is illegal, regardless of whether you viewed at the time of purchase, the seller is private or commercial and whether they were aware at the time of sale of the item being non-authentic or not.
-For NZ based sellers, if the seller is commercial, they are also in breach of the Fair Trading Act and Consumer Guarantees Act and if the seller is private, they are in breach of the Contract & Commercial Law Act.
+For NZ based sellers, if the seller is commercial, they are in breach of the Trade Marks Act 2002, the Fair Trading Act and Consumer Guarantees Act and if the seller is private, they are in breach of the Trade Marks Act 2002 and the Contract & Commercial Law Act.

 SCENARIO 1: PURCHASE WITHIN NEW ZEALAND